braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_drafts.md

 ### In-app message prioritization

-In-app message priority will only update immediately (prior to the draft launching) when you select **Set Exact Priority** and specify the priority in relation to other campaigns or Canvases.
+In-app message priority will only update immediately (before the draft launches) when you select **Set Exact Priority** and specify the priority in relation to other campaigns or Canvases.